jacob-alford/schemata-ts/README.md

 ### Generating SchemableExt/Instances

-Once the new combinator modules are in place, run `yarn generate` and the ts script will update the typeclass instances and SchemableExt module with the newly created combinators.
+Once the new combinator modules are in place, run `yarn generate:schemables` and the ts script will update the typeclass instances and SchemableExt module with the newly created combinators.

 _Coming soon: convenience function for generating new Schemable combinators._